rezaharisz/MovieKu-Dicoding-BAJP3/README.md

-MovieKu V3 is a project for my final submission in "Belajar Android Jetpack Pro" course in Dicoding.
+MovieKu V3 is a project for my final submission in "Belajar Android Jetpack Pro" course in Dicoding

 What i use in this project is :
+- RecyclerView (I change CarouselRecyclerView to original RecyclerView, because CarouselRecyclerView didn't support Paging 2)
+- ViewModel
+- Unit Testing
+- Instrumental Testing

-- Room Database
+- Handler
-- Paging 2
+- API
 - Repository
 - Live Data
-- Idling Resource
 - DI Injection
+- Idling Resources
+- Room Database
-- ViewModel
+- Paging 2
 - Retrofit
-- Unit Test
-- Instrumental Test

-There is some different from MovieKu V2, which is the Carousel RecyclerView, i change it to default RecylerView because my CarouselRecyclerView can't be used by Paging 2